hackforla/marketing/README.md

-# Marketing & Communications Team & Community of Practice
+# Marketing and Communications Team & Community of Practice

 The Hack for LA Marketing team & Community of Practice works to create marketing tools and plans for our projects and for the organization.